PalmPalm7/CS162-Group13-Clone/doc/Task 2- Priority Scheduler.md

     struct queue_elem* right_child;
     struct queue_elem* parent;
     int priority;
-    int internal_donation;//This member is added to avoid starvation.
-When a thread is blocked or waiting for some resources for too long,it increases.
+    int original_priority;//it is same with priority before any priority donation int internal_donation;//This member is added to avoid starvation.
-};
+    When a thread is blocked or waiting for some resources for too long,it increases. int own_lock;//record current thread own how many locks if it's 0 priority should set to original priority };
 g
 ```